⚡ execute & doctor

 --keep-workspace | Keep an auto-created ephemeral workspace on exit. |

 The command after execute parses its own arguments the same way it does inside the interactive shell.
-The session flags (-d, --dc-ip, …) set the context; the command itself reads the domain from that context.
+The session flags (-d, --dc-ip, …) set the context, and -d reaches the command whether or not you repeat the domain after --, so -- svc_backup and -- corp.local svc_backup are equivalent.
 To pass arguments straight to the command, place them after --.
+The one exception is posture, whose first argument is the action (-- show, -- probe, -- clear) rather than the domain.

 Workspaces: ephemeral by default